 MP for Tipton and Wednesbury

-Antonia Bance is a Labour (Co-op) MP for Tipton and Wednesbury, elected on 4 July 2024.
-She serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, reflecting a focus on trade, business and security.
-The data provided does not include her career background prior to entering Parliament.
+Antonia Bance is the Labour (Co-op) MP for Tipton and Wednesbury, elected on 4 July 2024.
+She sits on the Business and Trade Committee and its Sub-Committee on Economic Security, Arms and Export Controls.
+These roles place her at the heart of scrutinising business and trade policy alongside security considerations.

-Declared financial interests include four entries: earnings and employment, ad hoc payments related to earnings, gifts/benefits/hospitality from UK sources, and miscellaneous interests.
+Declares four financial interests: earnings from employment, ad hoc payments, gifts, benefits and hospitality from UK sources, and miscellaneous interests.

 Generated 21 February 2026